Thyme For The Table

 • Crispy browned air fryer garlic croutons in a small glass bowl with a salad in the background.

-Air Fryer Garlic Croutons with Olive Oil
+Air Fryer Croutons with Olive Oil

 Cooked asparagus with balsamic vinegar on it in a white dish.